mrmitc01/mrmitc01/README.md

 - ⚡ Fun fact: ...
 -->

-I'm interested in learning more about C, C++, C#, Swift, JavaScript, Python, and more.
+I'm interested in further learning about C, C++, C#, Swift, JavaScript, Python, and more.
 I have recently worked on Swift, JavaScript, and Python tutorials and projects.
 My favorite hobby is ping pong.